Nathan-rek/cam-hda/README.md

 5. **Important Notes**:
     - Be cautious: for Docker, you need an AMD64 architecture. **aarch64** and **armv7i** architectures cannot build the Docker image provided by google-coral.
+    - If you use a Google Coral, plug the coral on the blue usb port.

 ## YOLO Model Conversion